droonga/droonga.org/tutorial/1.0.4/add-replica/index.md

     # droonga-engine-join --host=192.168.0.12 \
                           --replica-source-host=192.168.0.10

- * You must specify the host name or the IP address of the new replica node itself, via the `--host` option.
+ * You must specify the host name or the IP address of the new replica node, via the `--host` option.
  * You must specify the host name or the IP address of an existing node of the cluster, via the `--replica-source-host` option.
  * You must run the command in the directory `catalog.json` is located, or specify path to the directory via the `--base-dir` option.